Physics-Driven Regularization of Deep Neural Networks for Enhanced Engineering Design and Analysis: Numerical examples

 Figure \ref{Cars} shows a visualization of the velocity field for the test data.
 The first column shows the LBM ground truth results.
-The second column shows the CNN prediction results using the proposed PI regularization method.
+The second column shows the CNN prediction results using the proposed regularization method.
 The third column shows the $L_2$ norm of the difference between ground truth and predicted results, which are averaged over three independent training efforts.
 It is evident that the results are in close agreement.
-Table \ref{table: example3} shows a comparison between the performance of the surrogate models trained with different regularization methods.
+Table \ref{table: example3} shows a comparison between the performance of the metamodels trained with different regularization methods.
 The third column shows the state of the practice \cite{hennigh2018git}.
-It can be seen that dropout regularization (third column) and PI regularization (fourth column) have similar performances.
-It should be noted again that the applied PI regularization only incorporates the partial prior knowledge pertaining to the mass conservation, and doesn't regularize based on the momentum equation.
-However, it is observed that the best performance is obtained when PI regularization is applied in addition to dropout.
-Specifically, the application of our PI regularization method to the dropout implementation of \cite{hennigh2018git} has reduced the relative $L_2$ norm by $14.8\%$.
+It can be seen that dropout regularization (third column) and PD regularization (fourth column) have similar performances.
+It should be noted again that the applied PD regularization only incorporates the partial prior knowledge pertaining to the mass conservation, and doesn't regularize based on the momentum equation.
+However, it is observed that the best performance is obtained when PD regularization is applied in addition to dropout.
+Specifically, the application of our proposed regularization method to the dropout implementation of \cite{hennigh2018git} has reduced the relative $L_2$ norm by $16.46\%$.